Intel-bigdata/OAP/oap-cache/oap/docs/OAP-Cache-User-Guide.md

 External cache strategy is implemented based on arrow/plasma library.
 To use this strategy, follow [prerequisites](#prerequisites-1) to set up DCPMM hardware and plasma library correctly, and start Plasma service on nodes, then refer below configurations to apply external cache strategy in your workload.

-For Parquet data format, provides the following conf options:
+For Parquet data format, add these conf options:

 ```
 spark.sql.oap.parquet.data.cache.enable                    true